stephan-weihrauch/dotfiles/README.md

 manager.
 This makes it simple to set up a new computer with these files.
 In order to set up a new system with these dotfiles, do the following:

-## Install YADM

 ## Hardware

-As my main device i use Macbook Pro 2019 ...
+As my main device i use Macbook Pro 2019

 $ system_profiler SPHardwareDataType | grep -v "UDID\|UUID\|Serial" | pbcopy
 Hardware: